-Dell trials 4-day workweek in Netherlands as massive UK pilot starts
+Dell trials 4-day workweek, massive UK pilot of shortened week begins

-Hopes to taps into pool of tech workers who aren't keen to be tied down for 40 hours per week
+Hopes to tap into pool of tech workers who aren't keen to be tied down for 40 hours per week

 Dell employees in the Netherlands will be able to work four days a week from this month, a director of Dell Technologies Netherlands has confirmed to The Register.

-The news comes just weeks before what is touted to be the biggest ever 4-day working week trial begins in the UK.
+The news comes just before the biggest ever 4-day working week trial begins in the UK.

 Isabel Moll, newly appointed vice president and general manager at Dell Netherlands, told us the part-time pilot has already been rolled out by the Dutch and Argentinian operations.